 - Allow Career Services to add to their job description the following statement: “Applicants, upon being selected for an interview, will be notified of the company name by the third-party recruiter.”

-Career Services will request contact information for the organization for which the third party is providing recruiting services if/when there is concern related to a company.
+Career Services will request contact information for the organization for which the third party is providing recruiting services if/when there is a concern related to a company.
 Career Services must respect the confidentiality of this information and may not publish it in any manner.
-Any disclosure of student information outside of the third-party recruiting organization and the company they are representing will be with prior consent of the student.
+Any disclosure of student information outside of the third-party recruiting organization and the company they are representing will be with the prior consent of the student.
 Third-party recruiters that charge fees to students will not be permitted access to Career Services.